mdbenito/effective-2d/README.md

 ## Things to do that ~~probably~~ won't happen

+* Config script:
+  - generate random user and password
+  - build the mongo and jupyterlab containers configured with those

 * Implement polling of the sacred db for jobs and queued execution ([see here](https://github.com/IDSIA/sacred/issues/215)))
 * Make the reports more flexible.
 Possibly ditch that webserver